matthieugomez/EconPDEs.jl/README.md

 Pkg.clone("https://github.com/matthieugomez/EconPDEs.jl")
 ```

+This package can be used to solve ODEs/PDEs that arise in economic models:
+- ODEs/PDEs corresponding to HJB equation (i.e. differential equation for value function in term of state variables)
+- ODEs/PDEs corresponding to asset pricing model (i.e. differential equation for price dividend ratio in term of state variables)

-This package proposes a new, fast, and robust algorithm to solve ODEs / PDEs that arise in economic models (such as  Hamilton-Jacobi-Bellman equations).
-These ODEs / PDEs have a particular structure and they should be solved with a particular algorithm (rather than the ones in [DifferentialEquations.jl](https://github.com/JuliaDiffEq/DifferentialEquations.jl)).
+This package proposes a new, fast, and robust algorithm to solve these ODEs / PDEs.
 I discuss in details this algorithm [here](https://github.com/matthieugomez/EconPDEs.jl/blob/master/src/details.pdf).
 It is based on finite difference schemes, upwinding, and non linear time steps.

 # Solving  PDEs
 The function `pdesolve` takes three arguments: (i) a function encoding the ode / pde (ii) a state grid corresponding to a discretized version of the state space (iii) an initial guess for the array(s) to solve for.